Colt Model 1903 Pocket Hammer: Background

 It was chambered for the .38 ACP, which is stamped on the slide as "Calibre 38 rimless smokeless".
-The .38 ACP was a slightly less powerful cartridge than the 9×19mm Parabellum and it is now considered obsolete as there are no new firearms being chambered in .38 ACP.
+The .38 ACP was a slightly less powerful cartridge than the 9×19mm Parabellum and it is now considered the bare minimum carry caliber for self defense.
 While using a locked breech, the pistol's locking design was not very strong, and was superseded in 1929 by an M1911A1-pattern pistol chambered in .38 Super.

 The .38 ACP (aka .38 Auto) and the .38 Super use cases with identical dimensions, the only difference being the maximum operating pressures of each.
 It would be unwise to use new, factory .38 Super ammunition in any pistol based on the M1900 series Colts.
 (1900, 1902, 1903.) .38 Super pistols, on the other hand, can often work well with .38 ACP (or .38 ACP pressure-level) ammunition.
 They may require a slightly less-powerful recoil spring to function normally.

 Initially popular, the sales of the .38 ACP models dropped off with the introduction of the M-1905 in .45, and then the M-1911 caused sales of the .38 to essentially cease.
 Colt listed it in their annual catalog until existing parts were used up in the early 1920s.